p/vcproj2cmake/README.txt

 it doesn't (probably depends on whether having a build ongoing, or perhaps on the moon phase).
-Note that there's a CMAKE_SUPPRESS_REGENERATION variable to be set in case the behaviour happens to be intolerable.
+Note that there's a CMAKE_SUPPRESS_REGENERATION variable to be set in case the behaviour in your environment happens to be intolerable.

 While I was unable to make SCC integration work on a VS2005 <=> VSS combo